willcook4/yamaha-controller/backend/ENDPOINTS.md

 }
 ```

-### Get the current volume of a zone on the receiver
+### Get the current info of a zone on the receiver
 * GET ```/audio/receiver/zone/:zone``` takes a zone(required)

 e.g. response